Learning and Maintaining

 Learning:

 I call this the “learning” section because all of the behaviors I feel is unacceptable in a home are not “bad” things.
 They are just things she has learned over the past 2 and half years.
 You have to remember, even though she had been with Soi for a bit, she had never been in a home environment.
-She’s got 2 and learning_bl_2a half year head start on me and if I could talk to her I would say, “Look Pinky, you’re not doing anything wrong.
+She’s got 2 and a half year head start on me and if I could talk to her I would say, “Look Pinky, you’re not doing anything wrong.
 I know this is what you’re used to but I’m going to teach you a new way.
 This new way is going to get you ready to be in a home to call all your own and I’m going to take the time to show you because you may not understand but that’s ok.
 Learning new things can be confusing but I will take as long as it takes until you understand.”
 But I can’t talk to her like that so I show her.
 And as the School of Dog Psychology has taught me, “It doesn’t matter how long it takes, what matters is you take the time.”
 And I use this approach with my pack daily, not just the fosters.

 Leash/Walking: